bkraffa/mlopszoomcampproject/README.md

 4) Test the deployed app (to test the prediction running on aws, parameters can be edited on the hard coded ride dictionary on test_prediction.py):

 * 4.1) python test_prediction.py

+5) Build the image for the model monitoring application:

+* 5.1) cd model_monitoring

+* 5.2) docker-compose up --build

+--Grafana will be running on: :3000
+--Adminer will be running on: :8080